tynave/PriconneReTL-Installer/README.md

 WARNING!
 After restoration, the list needs to be saved to finalize the defaulting.

 ### - Set DMMGamePlayerFastLauncher shortcut
-You can use this interface to set the DMMGamePlayeFastLauncher shortcut to start the game via the DMMGamePlayerFastLauncher.
+You can use this interface to set the DMMGamePlayeFastLauncher shortcut of the game.
-The shortcut needs to be set in order to be able to launch the game via the fastlauncher.
+The shortcut needs to be set in order to be able to launch the game from the installer via the fastlauncher.
 If the shortcut is moved/removed/renamed, it needs to be re-set.

 ### <img src="PriconneReTLInstaller/Resources/shortcutadd_button.png" height="30"> Set Shortcut path
 Opens up an open file dialog window to set / re-set the shortcut path.